-In order to deliver on our rigorous academic program, EQ3 recruits and selects outstanding educators with passion, subject mastery, extensive experience with urban youth, and the commitment to do whatever is necessary to ensure the uncompromising academic performance of our scholars.
+In order to deliver on our rigorous academic program, EQ6 recruits and selects outstanding educators with passion, subject mastery, extensive experience with urban youth, and the commitment to do whatever is necessary to ensure the uncompromising academic performance of our scholars.
 Equitas has existing partnerships with Teach For America, Building Excellent Schools, and Schools of Education (USC, UCLA, Cal State University System, Stanford University, Loyola Marymount, etc) as sources of teacher recruitment.
-In addition to outreach efforts, teacher retention is essential and best practices are drawn from our existing partnerships with charter schools (such as those founded by other BES Fellows) with proven success in attracting and supporting the best educators.
+In addition to outreach efforts, teacher retention is essential and best practices are drawn from our existing partnerships with charter schools with proven success in attracting and supporting the best educators.